Aerobota/project-geohsv-2017/README.md

 # geohsv
-OSH based applications developped in the context of the GeoHuntsville project
+OSH based applications developed in the context of the GeoHuntsville projects.